lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

 }
 ```

-Now cover all other cases.
 The first set that produces all-direction spacing (`m-8` or `p-8`) is generated without additional loops.
 But direction and axis-oriented spacings each need one additional loop.
+The resulting Scss will give us what we initially wanted – utility classes for spacing.

 ```scss {7,19}
 @each $prefix, $property in $properties {